 drive a competitive economy.

-As President Biden and Congress work to strengthen the U.S. economy and its global competitiveness through executive action and legislation this summer, the Business Council for Sustainable Energy calls for transformative energy, climate and infrastructure policies that advance deployment of energy efficiency, natural gas and renewable energy solutions across the country.
-See our September 27 letter to Congressional leadership for more policy recommendations.
+As President Biden and Congress work to strengthen the U.S. economy and its global competitiveness through executive action and legislation, the Business Council for Sustainable Energy calls for transformative energy, climate and infrastructure policies that advance deployment of energy efficiency, natural gas and renewable energy solutions across the country.
+See our September 27 letter to Congressional leadership for policy recommendations.

 The U.S. clean energy industry had $240 billion in U.S. revenue in 2020 and should expand to continue serving world-wide demand.